saisena-ss/Speaker-Verification/README.md

 Speaker verification is a critical component in voice-based authentication systems.
 Traditional methods often rely on complex feature engineering and require a substantial amount of labeled data for training.
 Siamese networks offer an alternative approach that can learn speaker verification tasks with limited labeled data.

 ### Solution
 A Siamese network consists of two identical neural networks (twin networks) with shared weights.
 It learns to differentiate between pairs of inputs.
-In speaker verification, we can use Siamese networks to learn a similarity metric between spectrogram representations of audio samples.
+In speaker verification, I used Siamese networks to learn a similarity metric between spectrogram representations of audio samples.
 Positive pairs contain spectrograms from the same speaker, while negative pairs contain spectrograms from different speakers.

 ### Implementation
 1. Audio to Spectrogram Conversion